indexebusiness/docs/admin/source/chapter02.rst

     the end of the trial, you assign licenses from the partner portal to your Server and activate it into a production environment.

-Both Self-Hosted Servers and Hosted CentreStack Tenants (sync4share) can be managed via the Partner Portal.
+Both Self-Hosted Servers and Hosted Tenants can be managed via the Partner Portal.

 *******************************************
 3.3 Self-Hosted |prodname|